emilymermaid/Personal-website/content/publication/2019-Rating-game/index.md

 - Critical Data Studies
 - Surveillance
 - Politics of Platforms and Algorithms
-- The Impacts of Technologies on Service Work
+- The Impacts of Technology on Service Work
 featured: false

 # links: